datasig-ac-uk/Sepsis_Label_Extraction/README.md

 Variation of sepsis-III definitions influences predictive performance of machine learning
 ==============================

-We consider the effects of variations in onset definition on performance of models for early sepsis detection, namely, LGBM, LSTM and Cox proportional-harzard models.
+We consider the effects of variations in onset definition on performance of three representative models, i.e. Light gradient boosting machine (LGBM), Long short term memory (LSTM) and Cox proportional-harzard models (CoxPHM) for early sepsis detection.

 Data
 ------------